hazel-group/hazel-group.github.io/src/content/docs/latest/en/plugins/security/bot-detect.md

 ---
 title: Robot Detect
 keywords: [higress,bot detect]
-description: Bot Detect plugin configuration reference
+description: Bot Detect plugin plugin can be used to identify and prevent web crawlers from crawling websites.
 ---

 ## Description